English

 Finally, Octavio and Lisette are also responsible for a project called “Punto Verde”, a shop that offers second-hand household items as well as original up-cycled creations.
 They also work as a collection station for recyclable materials, something very complicated to do in Peru in general, but especially in the Sacred Valley.

-We would love to keep talking about Octavio, the Sacred Valley, Machu Picchu and all the beauty of the area.
+We would love to keep talking about your local travel guide Octavio, the Sacred Valley, Machu Picchu and all the beauty of the area.
 However, this blog has to come to an end.
 But definitely not before mentioning again how proud we are of Octavio’s Authentic Valley Experience with Llamas and Pachamanca tour.
 If you want to do this tour on your next visit, you will indirectly support all the other projects led by Octavio with your payment.

 Octavio is one of our top guides.
 He was born in the small mountain community of Suttoc Pacchac, next to Huacahuasi where he is depicted here, wearing a traditional poncho made by his family. | RESPONSible Travel Peru